bitshares/bitshares.github.io-old/_technologies/en/price-stable-cryptocurrencies.md

 ---
 permalink: /technology/price-stable-cryptocurrencies/
-title: SmartCoins - Price-Stable Cryptocurrencies
+title: Price-Stable Cryptocurrencies
-subtitle: The freedom of cryptocurrency with the stability of the dollar.
+subtitle: SmartCoins provide the freedom of cryptocurrency with the stability of the dollar
 image: ../images/frontpage/icon-price-stable.svg
-priority: 2
+priority: 0
 summary: >
     A SmartCoin is a cryptocurrency whose value is pegged to that of another asset, such as the US Dollar or gold.
     SmartCoins always have 100% or more of their value backed by the BitShares core currency, BTS, to which they can be converted at any time at an exchange rate set by a trustworthy price feed.
 In all but the most extreme market conditions, SmartCoins are guaranteed to be worth <i>at least</i> their face value (and perhaps more, in some circumstances).
 Like any other cryptocurrency, SmartCoins are fungible, divisible, and free from any restrictions.
 ---